History & Evolution of Cloud Computing : What to Expect in 2018

 The evolution of cloud computing can be bifurcated into three basic phases:

-1. The Idea Phase- This phase incepted in the early 1960s with the emergence of utility and grid computing and lasted till pre internet bubble era.
+1. The Idea Phase- This phase incepted in the early 1960s with the emergence of utility and grid computing and lasted till pre-internet bubble era.
+Joseph Carl Robnett Licklider was the founder of cloud computing.

 2. The Pre-cloud Phase- The pre-cloud phase originated in the 1999 and extended to 2006.
 In this phase internet as the mechanism to provide Application as Service.